devlemire/categorizer/README.md

 </details>

 ## Step 13

 ### Summary

-In this step we will be creating the reducer logic that allows the adding of datasets.
+In this step we will update our `chart` reducer to handle an action for adding new datasets to a chart.

 ### Instructions